ainephelan/ainephelan.github.io/_posts/2019-05-04-buddies-sql-python.md

 # Get count of months above and below group average value for each rep
 median = monthly_sales['monthly_sales'].median()

-# Store reps and count of months above/below median
+# Store counts of months above/below median for each rep
 months_above_median = {}
 months_below_median = {}